 What if my pastry cream curdles?

-Ideally, pastry cream should be lump-free, pale yellow, and glossy.
-But if it does curdle, don’t panic — strain it through a fine mesh sieve immediately to remove any lumps.
-As long as the curdling isn’t severe, your cream can still be saved — no need to start over!
+Pastry cream should be smooth, pale yellow, and glossy.
+If it curdles, immediately strain it through a fine mesh sieve to remove any lumps.
+As long as it hasn’t severely overcooked, it can usually be saved.

 How do I store pastry cream?

-Never leave pastry cream to cool uncovered.
-It needs to be spread out in a shallow dish and sealed with plastic wrap directly touching the surface to prevent skin forming.
-Chill in the freezer for 10–15 minutes to cool quickly, then transfer to the fridge for up to two days.
-This keeps it safe, fresh, and silky-smooth.
+Never let pastry cream cool uncovered.
+Spread it in a shallow dish and cover with plastic wrap pressed directly onto the surface to prevent a skin from forming.
+Chill briefly in the freezer to cool quickly, then refrigerate for up to two days.